jondentonschneider/jondentonschneider.github.io/_pages/about.md

 ---

 <p>
 I am an Assistant Professor of Economics at <a href="https://www.clarku.edu/departments/economics/">Clark University</a>.
-I earned my PhD in 2022 from the <a href="https://lsa.umich.edu/econ">University of Michigan</a>, where I was a predoctoral trainee in economic demography in the <a href="https://www.psc.isr.umich.edu/">Population Studies Center</a>.
+I earned my PhD in 2022 from the University of Michigan, where I was a predoctoral trainee in economic demography in the Population Studies Center.
 My CV is <a href="https://jondentonschneider.com/files/denton-schneider_cv.pdf">here</a>.
 </p>

 <p>